Surya-Teja-Menta/Surya-Teja-Menta/README.md

 # Hi there! 👋

-I'm Surya Teja Menta, a Data Analyst and Data Scientist with 3+ years of experience in Data Science, Generative AI, and machine learning.
+I'm Surya Teja Menta, a Senior Data Scientist with 3+ years of experience in Data Science, Generative AI, and machine learning.

 🔭 I'm currently working at Robert Bosch as a Senior Data Scientist

-🌱 I'm proficient in Python, and I have experience with data science and machine learning libraries such as NumPy, Pandas, Scikit-learn, Tensorflow, Keras, and Pytorch.
+🌱 I'm proficient in Python, and I have experience with data science and machine learning libraries such as Transformers, Pandas, Scikit-learn, Tensorflow, Keras, and Pytorch.

 💬 I love writing about data science and machine learning on my blog at Medium, Substack, and Tealfeed.
 You can check out some of my latest blog posts below.